-FTMx\OUTMASK field descriptions
+FTMx OUTMASK field descriptions

-Field Description 0 Channel output is not masked.
-It continues to operate normally.
-1 Channel output is masked.
+Field Description 7 Channel 7 Output Mask CH7OM Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
+Channel output is not masked.
+It continues to operate normally.Channel output is masked.
 It is forced to its inactive state.
-2 CH2OM Channel 2 Output Mask Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
+6 CH6OM Channel 6 Output Mask CHOOM Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
 0 Channel output is not masked.
 It continues to operate normally.
 1 Channel output is masked.
 It is forced to its inactive state.
-1 CH1OM Channel 1 Output Mask Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
+5 CH5OM Channel 5 Output Mask 01.00 Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
 0 Channel output is not masked.
 It continues to operate normally.
 1 Channel output is masked.
 It is forced to its inactive state.
-Channel 0 Output Mask CHOOM Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
+4 CH4OM Channel 4 Output Mask OTT ON Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).
 0 Channel output is not masked.
 It continues to operate normally.
 1 Channel output is masked.
 It is forced to its inactive state.
+3 Channel 3 Output Mask CH3OM Defines if the channel output is masked (forced to its inactive state) or unmasked (it continues to operate normally).